WordPress/test-handbook/get-setup-for-testing/test-core-tickets-with-playground.md

 ## How to Install and Configure Playground CLI

-WordPress Playground CLI can be used as an alternative to the current Docker instance for some WordPress core testing tasks.
+WordPress Playground CLI is a potential replacement for the current Docker instance for testing purposes within the Wordpress Core development scope.

 You can refer to this [video guide](https://www.youtube.com/watch?v=-O8oubXyhUg) for a visual walkthrough.